sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ---
 ## Stripe
 - Platform that developers use to accept payments
-- 25 countries, 100,000 business worldwide
+- 32 countries, millions of business worldwide
+- Billions of dollars of processing volume annually
-- 84% of people in US have used it in the last year
+- 80% of adults in US bought something on Stripe last year
+- 1,700 people in 10 offices around the world
 - If you're running an internet business, check us out
 - stripe.com/jobs